Big Brother (Australian TV series) season 1: The Weakest Link: Housemates' Revenge

 1 Todd, Sharna and Anita tied with two votes each, but as Sharna was the strongest link, and could not vote herself off, she opted to vote Todd off.

 2 Johnnie and Sharna tied with two votes each, but as Jemma was the strongest link, she opted to vote Johnnie off, though she originally voted for Gordon who was not part of the tie.

 Ben was first eliminated for being too greedy.
 Rachel was next for not answering any questions correctly.
 Andy followed for not answering enough questions correctly.
 Todd was voted out on a countback also for not answering any questions correctly.
 Johnnie was eliminated on a countback for not banking any money nor answering enough questions correctly.
 Jemma was voted out for being too big a threat to the team.
 Sharna was voted out also for being too big of a threat to the team.
 In the end, Gordon defeated Anita in the head-to-head round.

 The final total won was $31,600.

+Big Brother's Starlight Challenge

+A special fundraising telethon for the Starlight Children's Foundation aired on Ten on October 3 2001.
+All Housemates from the first season returned to perform a spectacular pantomime, narrated by Tim Ferguson.
+Gretel Killeen also made a guest appearance during the special.
+It was filmed live at the Star City Casino in front of an audience, with many celebrities in attendance to help raise funds for the charity.
+It was hosted by Bert Newton and Rove McManus.